Manipur partially withdraws ban on broadband; mobile internet remains suspended | Law-Order

 ''No Wifi Hotspots shall be allowed from any of the routers and systems using the connection at any cost by the subscriber concerned,'' it said.

+The order said that blocking of social media websites and VPNs at the local level must be ensured by the subscribers, and log-in IDs and passwords must be changed on a daily basis.

+In case of any violation, the subscribers will be punished as per laws, it said.

-The government has considered the suffering of the people as the internet ban affected offices and institutions, and people working from home, besides mobile recharge, LPG cylinder booking, payment of electricity bills, and other online services, the order said.
+The government took the decision, considering the suffering of the people as the internet ban affected offices and institutions, and people working from home, besides mobile recharge, LPG cylinder booking, payment of electricity bills, and other online services, the order said.

-It said the suspension on broadband internet has been lifted in a liberalised manner, subject to fulfilment of several terms and conditions.
+However, mobile internet will remain suspended as there are still apprehensions about the spread of disinformation and rumours through various social media platforms, besides sending of bulk SMS for mobilisation of mobs, which can cause loss of life or damage to property.

+The order said Director-General of Police Rajiv Singh reported on Monday that there are ''still reports of incidents of violence, attacking and arson of houses and premises, including exchange of firing''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)